Tag: Cross-Border Payments

 • How Crypto Protocols Bypass Global Sanctions

 Sanctions were once the West’s clean instrument of coercion—freeze the accounts, halt the trade, starve the regime.
 But code has dissolved the gatekeepers.
-As sanctioned states and actors route billions through blockchains, they aren’t merely evading control; they are authoring a new monetary order.
+As sanctioned states and actors route billions through blockchains, they are not just evading control.
+They are creating a new monetary order.
 The breach isn’t hidden in back-channels.
 It’s minted on-chain, auditable and unstoppable.

 The System’s Control Failure

 In the twentieth century, compliance officers and correspondent banks enforced law through custody.
 Today, the ledger itself determines legality by execution.
 A sanction once meant paralysis; now it triggers innovation.
-Between 2024 and 2025, blockchain-forensics firms such as Chainalysis and TRM Labs traced billions in crypto transactions linked to Russian defense contractors, Iranian commodity brokers, and North Korean cyber units—flows that never touched SWIFT.
+Between 2024 and 2025, blockchain-forensics firms such as Chainalysis and TRM Labs traced billions in crypto transactions.
+These transactions were linked to Russian defense contractors.
+They also involved Iranian commodity brokers and North Korean cyber units.
+These financial flows never touched SWIFT.
 The protocol confirms what the law forbids.

 Rebranding Power: The Simulation of Sovereignty